dataluscorp/browser/tools/sanitizer/docs/tsan.rst

        the :ref:`FAQ section <Frequently Asked Questions about TSan>` carefully and think twice before attempting to suppress a race.

-The runtime Suppression list is directly baked into Firefox at compile-time and located at `mozglue/build/TsanOptions.cpp <https://searchfox.org/mozilla-central/source/mozglue/build/TsanOptions.cpp>`__.
+The runtime Suppression list is directly baked into Datalus at compile-time and located at `mozglue/build/TsanOptions.cpp <https://searchfox.org/mozilla-central/source/mozglue/build/TsanOptions.cpp>`__.

 .. warning::